Funeral Services AAS

 |FNS 236 Funeral Service Law||3||Full Admission to FNS Program|

-- General courses and prerequisite courses can be taken in any order.
+- General education courses and prerequisite courses can be taken in any order.courses and prerequisite courses can be taken in any order.

 - Completion of the general education, FNS 110, FNS 121 and CHM 110 courses does not guarantee full admission to the Funeral Services Program (see admission requirements above).

 - FNS 270 and FNS 290 can only be taken in the last semester.
 Students must have approval to take these courses from the Funeral Services Program department chair.